Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Related Work

 There are also a number of optimization algorithms developed for certain structured nonsmooth nonconvex problems.
 For instance, for a class of composite optimization problems involving $h(\cbf(\xbf))$, where $h$ is convex but nonsmooth, and $\cbf$ is smooth but (possibly) nonconvex, several linearized proximal type algorithms are proposed such that $\cbf$ is approximated by its linearization.
 This renders a convex subproblem in each iteration, which can be solved with exact \cite{LW16, DL16, OFB19} or inexact \cite{GST19} function and gradient evaluations.

-If the problem nonconvexity is due to the difference of convex (DC) functions, a number of optimization methods known as DC algorithms (DCA) are developed \cite{SOS16, WCP18, BBC19, NOS18}.
+If the problem of nonconvexity is due to the difference of convex (DC) functions, a number of optimization methods known as DC algorithms (DCA) are developed \cite{SOS16, WCP18, BBC19, NOS18}.
 DCA approximates a nonconvex DC problem by a sequence of convex ones, such that each iteration only involves a convex optimization problem.
 Several DC decomposition and approximation methods have been introduced for different applications \cite{LP05, PL14}.
 Recently, the proximal linearized algorithms for DC programming are proposed to iteratively solve the subproblem, where one of the convex components is replaced by its linear approximation together with a proximal term \cite{SOS16, BBC19}.
 In \cite{WCP18}, extrapolation is integrated into proximal linearized algorithm for possible acceleration of the proximal DCA.
 In \cite{NOS18}, an inexact generalized proximal linearized algorithms is developed, where the Euclidean distance is replaced with a quasi distance in the proximal operator, and the proximal point is replaced with an approximate proximal point.
 However, the subproblem of DCA may not have closed-form solution and thus can still require inner iterations to solve.

+The Kurdyka-{\L}ojasiewicz (KL) property has been leveraged to study the convergence in nonconvex nonsmooth optimization \cite{attouch2008alternating, ABR10,ABS13,frankel2015splitting}.
+The KL property is shown to hold for a large class of nonconvex functions used in practice and has been extensively exploited to analyze the convergence rate of first-order algorithms for nonconvex optimization.
+In the present work, we do not require the learnable regularizer to satisfy the KL property, and hence the proposed method and its iteration complexity analysis can be potentially applicable to a larger class of nonsmooth and nonconvex problems.

-To solve general nonconvex and nonsmooth problems, a common approach is using the smoothing technique, possibly in combination with gradient decent and line search strategy; see \cite{R98,ZC09,C12,BC17} and the references therein.
-The main idea of the smoothing technique to construct a class of smooth nonconvex problems (e.g., using convolution) to approximate the original problem, where the approximation accuracy (smoothing level) is controlled by a smoothing parameter.
-Then one can apply gradient decent or projected gradient decent with line search to solve the approximate problem with a fixed smoothing level; then reduce the smoothing parameter and solve the problem again, and so on.
+To solve general nonconvex and nonsmooth problems, a common approach is using the smoothing technique, possibly in combination with gradient descent and line search strategy; see \cite{R98,ZC09,C12,BC17} and the references therein.
+The main idea of the smoothing technique is to construct a class of smooth nonconvex problems (e.g., using convolution) to approximate the original problem, where the approximation accuracy (smoothing level) is controlled by a smoothing parameter.
+Then one can apply gradient descent or projected gradient descent with line search to solve the approximate problem with a fixed smoothing level; then reduce the smoothing parameter and solve the problem again, and so on.

 The descent algorithm developed in this work for nonsmooth and nonconvex optimization is largely inspired by \cite{C12}.
 However, unlike \cite{C12}, our goal is to construct a deep image reconstruction network in the framework of \eqref{eq:loa}, where (part of) the objective function is unknown and needs to be learned from the training data, such that the trained network has convergence guarantee in theory and compares to the state-of-the-art favorably in reconstruction quality in practice.